Aim to arrive 15 minutes early to minimise inconvenience, especially on the evening sessions.

 Our star viewing sessions are outdoor activities, in the bush and in the dark and can be cold.

 Children must be supervised by an adult at all times.
-It is recommended that children be at least 8 years if age to attending telescope viewing, as the ability to take instructions, understand the information given and patience for the duration of approximately 90 minutes viewings is necessary.
+Children under 5 are free, but it’s recommended that children be at least 8 years of age to attend telescope viewing events, as the ability to take instructions, understand the information given and patience for the duration of approximately 90 minutes viewings is necessary.

 Is totally prohibited in the Observatory grounds and buildings.